-Just before we broke up at Christmas some of our junior children went out into the community to deliver some mince pies and wish everyone a Happy Christmas.
+At Christmas some of our junior children go out into the community to deliver mince pies and wish everyone a Happy Christmas.

-Parents and children donated and bought some delicious buns and cakes in aid of the MacMillan Cancer Charity.
+Each year parents and children donate buns and cakes in aid of the MacMillan Cancer Charity.

 London Visit 2019

 Year 5 and 6 children visited London in October, we had a jam-packed two days visiting The Tower of London, London Eye, Planet Hollywood, Matilda and finally a visit to the HMS Belfast.
 We spent a lot of time learning about the Tower of London and HMS Belfast before going and it was wonderful to see it all brought to life.

 This morning we were very lucky to have a visit from the Mayor of Kirklees, her consort and husband and attendant.
 They spent time talking to the whole school in assembly and then visited class 5 after.
 The whole school thoroughly enjoyed the visit and loved meeting the Mayor and learning about her and her role – she even dressed in our school colours!

 We especially liked seeing the formal robes and learning about why they are designed that way.
 We were lucky enough to see the Huddersfield ceremonial mace too!
 Lots of questions were asked and answered and it was a lovely morning, we cannot thank the Mayor and her team enough for her wonderful, inspirational visit!

 During October we hold our yearly election for the Spenborough Trust Council members, those wishing to stand for election composed a manifesto and delivered it to the rest of Key Stage 2.
 We then vote for two people who we thought would act in our best interest.

 To celebrate this weekend’s royal wedding we had a theme day today.
 The children dressed in red, white and blue, or something sparkly.
 We watched some highlights from previous royal weddings and talked about weddings which we have been to.